 More detailed description of EGE.

 MMB is responsible for studies aimed at investigating the effects of environmental exposures on genetic changes (mutations) and their link to carcinogenesis.
 MMB builds on new and existing collaborative work and combines experimental (mechanistic) studies with molecular epidemiology studies on human biospecimens using genomic platforms, molecular and cell biology, and biochemistry tools.

 Future directions and strategic vision

-The Section receives funding from the European Union, the National Institute of Health–National Cancer Institute (USA), the Institut National du Cancer (INCa, France), and international and national cancer charities (Association pour la Recherche sur le Cancer (ARC), France; Bill & Melinda Gates Foundation; Ligue Nationale Contre le Cancer, France; and Swiss Bridge).
+The Section receives funding from the European Union, the National Institute of Health–National Cancer Institute (USA), the Institut National du Cancer (INCa, France), and international and national cancer charities: Association pour la Recherche sur le Cancer (ARC, France), Canadian Institutes of Health Research (CIHR, Canada), INSERM (France), World Cancer Research Fund (United Kingdom), Bill & Melinda Gates Foundation (USA), and Ligue Nationale Contre le Cancer (France).